entropia/tip-toi-reveng/README.md

 <iframe src="http://ghbtns.com/github-btn.html?user=chibicode&amp;repo=solo&amp;type=watch&amp;count=true&amp;size=large"
   allowtransparency="true" frameborder="0" scrolling="0" width="170" height="30"></iframe><br/>

+Looking for a more standard Jekyll theme?
+Try out [Shiori](http://github.com/ellekasai/shiori) theme, which has Bootstrap integration.

 ## Solo is useful if...

 * You want to create an "about me" page from a single markdown file and host it under a custom domain name.